Do All Investment Managers Tell the Same Story? How Brand Differentiation Drives Growth

 Branding on Table Stakes: A look at the current asset management landscape

-Recently, our firm was retained by a $15 billion institutional asset manager to develop a new brand.
+Not that long ago, our firm was retained by a $15 billion institutional asset manager to develop a new brand.
 This firm had grown rapidly over the past several years, both in assets under management and in employees.
 Senior management was concerned that the plan sponsor marketplace – and its own people – lacked a clear idea of what the firm stood for and what made it different from the myriad of firms in the institutional space.

 We began the branding process by taking a fresh look at branding across the asset management space.
 In doing so we were struck by how generically and blandly asset managers describe themselves.
 At a time when the need to differentiate is more critical than ever, asset managers by and large communicate the same anodyne messages and interchangeable attributes.